csdms/best-practices/best-practices.md

 ----

-* Text editors have tools to help write code better/faster
+* Text editors are used to write code; they include tools to write better/faster
-* Plain text vs. rich text
+* Pick one, it doesn't matter which
-* Text editors and development environments
+* Development environments include additional tools, with increased complexity

 ---